FSA Frequently Asked Questions (FAQ)

 Dependent Care - All services must have occurred by December 31.
 Any funds not claimed by April 30th of the following year will be forfeited.
 Per IRS regulations, you can only be reimbursed up to the amount that is in the account at termination.

 Health Care - When terminating, expenses must be incurred by the end of the month in which you terminate employment.
 You have until April of the following year to submit any claims for services incurred prior to your termination date.
-Any services incurred after your termination date will not be reimbursable under this program.
+Any services incurred after your termination date will not be reimbursable under this program, unless you continue contributions on an after-tax basis through COBRA.
 All funds remaining after April of the following year are forfeited to the University.